FK Partizan: New Wave - 80th birthday - Babies 3.0

+FK Partizan marked the 80th club anniversary on 4 October 2025 with a punk rock concert, organised at the stadium ahead of the league game against Vojvodina Novi Sad.

 Crest and colours

 In October 1945, Partizan adopted as their first crest a blue disc with a yellow bordered red five-pointed star in the middle, which symbolized communism, and contained the abbreviation JA (Jugoslovenska Armija, The Yugoslav Army) inside it.
 Later on, the central circle became white with a red five-pointed star in it.
 It was surrounded by a larger blue circle in which the words "the Yugoslav Army" were written, while both circles were bordered by a yellow circle with a green wreath over it.
 At the bottom of the emblem was a shield with red and white lines, and on the top were five torches, each representing one of the five nations of Yugoslavia (Serbs, Croats, Slovenes, Macedonians and Montenegrins).
 This was a clear reference to the National Emblem of Yugoslavia.

 In the early 1950s, Partizan was separated from the Yugoslav Army and for the first time the team's name was written in the Cyrillic and Latin alphabets.
 The inscription of the Yugoslav Army was removed from the crest, along with the green wreath, and was replaced by the words Sportsko Društvo (Sports association).
 Partizan used this emblem until 1958, although it changed its equipment colors of blue and red to black and white a year before.
 The crest was also changed to be completely black and white, and Sportsko Društvo was amended into Jugoslovensko Sportsko Društvo (Yugoslav Sports Association), while the five red torches and the five-pointed star remained.
 It was slightly redesigned after 1963 by adding a sixth torch to reflect the change of the official state emblem, which now included six torches representing six Yugoslav republics, instead of the previous five representing the nations.
 The crest remained unchanged until the breakup of Yugoslavia.